2022 NBA Rookie of the Year Predictions, Picks, & Betting Odds

 When Will the NBA Rookie of the Year Winner Be Announced?

-In 2020, the NBA Rookie of the Year winner was announced on September 3rd.
-This ran differently from previous seasons, as the suspended schedule and social distancing protocols forced the NBA to forego their NBA Awards show.
+In 2021, the NBA Rookie of the Year winner was announced on June 16th.
+This ran differently from previous seasons, as the shortened schedule and social distancing protocols forced the NBA to forego their NBA Awards show.

 Who Won the First NBA Rookie of the Year Award?